 I remember Pieter Levels predicting in the WIP Telegram group that Simple Analytics would blow up.
 Is this what you expected when you started it?

 I also remember Pieter Levels saying that.
 He said it could be the biggest thing out of WIP.
 I would be honoured if that will be the case.
 Until then I will make sure I do everything in my power to create an amazing business.
 It’s also funny to notice it’s more of a numbers game than a goal.
 I think that never ends, but my first biggest goal will be $70,000 ARR (resulting in €2,500 a month after taxes).
 It’s the amount where I can comfortably live my life without worrying about the next freelance gig.

 I know you don't have a CS degree.
 What's your background?

 If you ask my friends they will laugh if you ask about my studies.
 I had a very hard time finding the right course to study.
 When I started my first degree, Industrial Product Design, I moved to The Hague where I lived for 2 years.
-After this course I did Communication Multimedia Design, Information and Multimedia Management, and Media Information and Communication.
+After this course I did Communication Multimedia Design.
 Technically I did way more courses, but this was to get free public transport and a loan from the government.
 If you do part-time studies you don’t get these perks, but a second course is free.
 So I did study part-time studies combined with full-time studies.

 While I was studying I did build a lot of websites, started a few companies and tried to pass my exams with as little as effort possible.
 Usually studying for a night until the exam would work best.
 You forget everything you learned the day after, but it’s good enough to pass your exam.